Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation

 \subsubsection{State}

 The overall network state is defined by the collective states of all individual hosts within it.
 A \textit{host vector} encodes all the information about a particular host.
 The shape of the network state is a matrix of shape $m_c \times n$, where $m_c$ is the current number of hosts in the generated network and $n$ is the length of the host vector.
-The features of a host, as encoded in the host vector, are: \begin{enumerate} \item Subnet address: one-hot encoding with length equal to the maximum number of subnets possible in the network. \item Host address: one-hot encoding with length equal to the maximum number of hosts in any subnet. \item Compromised (\texttt{boolean}), reachable (\texttt{boolean}), discovered (\texttt{boolean}), sensitive (\texttt{boolean}). \item Discovery value (\texttt{float}): reward to receive upon discovering this host. \item Access level: a one-hot encoding of the access level of the host.
-We consider three different access levels: \textit{no access currently}, \textit{user}, \textit{root}. \item Operating System (OS): a one-hot encoding of every OS in the configuration. \item Services running (\texttt{vec[boolean]}): representing each service running on the host. \item Processes running (\texttt{vec[boolean]}): representing each process running on the host. \end{enumerate} An example network with host properties in showcased in Figure \ref{fig:network_diagram}.
+The features of a host, as encoded in the host vector, are: The subnet and host address, flags indicating whether the host has been compromised, is reachable, discovered, and sensitive.
+Continuing, the vector contains the discovery value of the host and the attacker's current access level on it.
+Finally, which OS, services, and processes it is running.
+An example network with host properties in showcased in Figure \ref{fig:network_diagram}.
 When an agent interacts with the environment, only four host values can change: \textit{compromised}, \textit{reachable}, \textit{discovered}, and \textit{access level}.
 All other values remain static after the environment is generated.
 The agent's perceived state includes the state matrix, plus four action outcome flags: action success, connection error, permission error, and undefined error.
 This additional information is padded with zeros to match the host vector length and added as a new row to the state matrix.
 As a result, the information fed to the agent is of the shape $(m_c+1) \times n$.